WARNING: hipsters and gay bears may want to watch this ad backwards.

 And so would I, dear.
 So would I.

 The ad is funny and memorable largely because it confronts head-on what too much advertising for men’s beauty products, particularly ones for the American market, try desperately to disavow – male vanity and sensuality.
 Even as they’re exploiting them.
-It goes so far as to joshingly play with one of the scariest things for marketers about male narcissism – the way it can shade into male homoerotics.
+It goes as far as to joshingly play with one of the scariest things for marketers about male narcissism – the way it can shade into male homoerotics.
 An eye for male sexiness, even your own, might just turn into male sex.

 If Men’s Health magazine had been the client for this ad the final line would have been cut at the first script meeting, along with the silly hat moment (too gay and too funny), and a glamorous beard (of the female variety) would have appeared in the final frame.
 And judging by their pointlessly Puritanical covers of late, our chap would have had to wear a baggy dark grey t-shirt while shaving his chest.